lmparppei/framejs-desktop-editor/README.md

 * Copy and paste functions
 * Open and save instead of import and export
 * File paths are (and should stay) relative to the project on your hard disk.
-If you intend to use libraries and other files, you should start by saving your project.
-One example project (from the original editor) is included with its paths fixed.
+If you intend to use libraries and other files, you should start by saving your project in its final path. *Save as...* tries to relocate your libraries automatically if the path is changed, but you might still need to fix things manually in the JSON file.
 * At this point, there is no auto-save and the app doesn't keep track if you have changed something.
 Be sure to save your project often.

 ### Possible bugs & problems